You can transfer losses from one company to another if:

 - the payment and notification requirements are met.

-If your company does not meet the shareholder continuity test it generally will not be able to offset a loss to another company.
+If your company does not meet the either of the two tests to carry company losses, forward it generally will not be able to offset a loss to another company.
 However, if the shareholding change occurs part way through a year you may be able to claim the loss.

-To do this you need to make a part year offset by filing an IR4 for the period up to the shareholding change and providing adequate accounts for the part year.
+To do this, you need to make a part year offset by filing a Companies income tax return - IR4 for the period up to the shareholding change and providing adequate accounts for the part year.

 Loss offset elections